RonzGore/sf-schema-explorer/README.md

 # Salesforce Schema Explorer

-**Note that this is not official from Salesforce.
+**Note that this is not official extension from Salesforce.

 Provides ability to explore the schema, namely Objects and fields in a readable fromat from within the IDE.
-Also enables targetted retrieve of field changes made in Salesforce just by clicking on a refresh icon.
-This extension also enable users to generate simple SOQL from within the IDE.
-This extension requires users to have SalesforceDX CLI installed on their computer.
-This Extension works with both scratch orgs and Non-scratch orgs.
+Also enables targetted retrieval of schema changes made in Salesforce just by clicking on a refresh icon.
+It also enable users to generate simple SOQL from within the IDE.
+This extension requires users to have SalesforceDX CLI installed on their computer and works with both scratch orgs and Non-scratch orgs.

 It is highly recommended to use with Salesforce Extension Pack to get all the other good things salesforce official extension offers (https://marketplace.visualstudio.com/items?itemName=salesforce.salesforcedx-vscode).

 # Requirements

-This vscode extension works only once you have installed Salesforce CLI on your computer.
+This VSCode extension works only once you have installed Salesforce CLI on your computer.

 1. Install SFDX CLI from https://developer.salesforce.com/tools/sfdxcli based on your operating system.
-2. VSCode version 1.40 and beyond.
+2. Requires VSCode version 1.40 and beyond.

 # Features